Force over Distance: The Prepared Mind

 “Twenty minutes of prep,” Young says, without missing a beat, “thirty minutes of work.”

-“They did,” Park whispers, like she can barely contain her laughter.
+“They did,” Park whispers, hanging onto her laughter by her fingernails.
 “And then they scrubbed the floors.”
-She fights so hard for her straight face she looks a little like a robot.
+She fights so hard for her straight face she looks a like a robot.

 Eli does another snort laugh into his scarf that he tries to pretend is a cough.
 Rush, having a hard time controlling his face, looks at a nearby monitor and does a double pen flip.
 Volker brings a hand to his mouth, Chloe brushes her hair in front of her face, Park bites her lip.